hansfbaier/adat-usb2-audio-interface/README.md

 * Both USB PHYs now are operational.
 USB1 has access to all 32 ADAT I/Os and has 4 extra channels to/from USB2.
   USB2 enumerates as a 4-channel sound card which sends/receives audio to/from USB1
 * Both USB interfaces will also enumerate as USB MIDI devices and send each other MIDI
+* The current board design has not been designed with the case in mind: In the current version of the case, only ADAT-cables with thin connectors will fit into the holes.
+Cables with fat connectors will hit the case wall before they can be fully inserted.
+This will be fixed in a future iteration of the PCB and case.
+* The current case design lacks a guide channel for the LED light pipes.
+Therefore there is considerable bleed from lightpipes into each other, and they also can't be positioned exactly over the LEDs.
+  Will be fixed in the next version of the case.

 ## Hardware
 The current board design is a custom development board,